 Writer/director Pawan Kumar has the panache to spin a neat yarn, which is evident in the film’s tense first half.
 It is so taut that we expect a better answer than the disconnected one we get in the end.
 The twists demand a big suspension of disbelief and ‘underwhelming’ is a too small a word to express our feelings for the climax.

-The horror premise in U-Turn pretty much reminded me of Tamil filmmaker Myskin’s ghost story Pisasu.
+The horror premise in U-Turn pretty much reminded me of Tamil filmmaker Mysskin’s ghost story Pisasu.
 It also conveys a simple road safety lesson.
-But the brilliant execution we experienced throughout Myskin’s film is absent in U-Turn.
+But the brilliant execution we experienced throughout Mysskin’s film is absent in U-Turn.
 Kumar tries to steer the film to a horror mode in the second half, but we never quite feel the dread.

 The prison fight scene, for example, falls flat.
 The aesthetic consistency is missing, unlike in Lucia.
 Although Pisasu stretched the ‘whodunit’ element, the answer is wonderfully revealed so as to have an emotional connection.
 There’s a backstory in U-Turn to incite our emotions, but the execution doesn’t make us feel involved with the characters.
 The problem with the twists is not that they are unrealistic, but just don’t create the impact we await.